 The Sexual Violence Prevention Peer Education Program (SVP) provides mandatory peer-led sexual misconduct prevention trainings to all incoming and second-year students.
 The sexual violence prevention peer educators also hold office hours in the Pugh Center (Room #239).

 BIPR is a non disciplinary body charged with both responding to bias incident reports and implementing educational initiatives designed to decrease the frequency of bias incidents in our

 community.
 Community members who have experienced and/or witnessed a bias incident are encouraged to submit a BIPR report or contact BIPR chair Emily Schusterbauer.

-Spring 2021, the College joined the Liberal Arts Colleges Racial Equity Leadership Alliance (LACRELA) hosted by University of South Carolina’s Race and Equity Center.
+Spring 2021, the College joined the Liberal Arts Colleges Racial Equity Leadership Alliance (LACRELA) hosted by University of Southern California’s Race and Equity Center.
 Alliance membership consists of:

 In collaboration with the Office of Community Values, Conflict Resolution, and Restorative Practice, our office is working with community partner Restorative Justice Project of Maine to embed restorative practices into the ethos of Colby’s culture – this includes the ways in which we build community, deepen our connections, and navigate conflict, harm, and accountability.